 As our kids would say, well, DUH.
 Of course people should ask their librarians.
 Why?

-Because we know our collections cold
+- Because we know our collections cold

-Because sometimes people give up when the answers weren't in the places they expected to find them.
+- Because sometimes people give up when the answers weren't in the places they expected to find them.
 (How often is the real question concealed behind the question "Where are your Readers' Guides?)

-Because we try to figure out what the actual information need is, and fit it to the way our systems are organized.
+- Because we try to figure out what the actual information need is, and fit it to the way our systems are organized.

 - Because we are better at thinking up and down a continuum--if we don't have books on Siamese cats, we do have books on cat breeds and cat care; we also have magazine indexes and databases that will find us articles on Siamese cats; we may also have the right sort of books in the children's collection where the patron didn't think to look.

-Because we know how to make the databases sit up, roll over, and curl up in our laps and purr.
+- Because we know how to make the databases sit up, roll over, and curl up in our laps and purr.
 The fact that our users did not find it in the databases doesn't mean that WE can't find it.
 As the incomparable Barbara Quint said in the most recent issue of Searcher, "I am Natural Language Processing."